singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 python manage.py createsuperuser
 ```

-When I passed in a password similar to the username it failed saying, `The password is too similar to the username.`
+When I passed a password similar to the username it failed saying, `The password is too similar to the username.`

 {% include lazyload.html image_src="https://i.ibb.co/94D2x9G/Screenshot-2020-09-19-at-1-32-17-AM.png" image_alt="The password is too similar to the username" image_title="The password is too similar to the username" %}